rspeer/wordfreq/README.md

     Ngram Viewer graphs and data may be freely used for any purpose, although acknowledgement of Google Books Ngram Viewer as the source, and inclusion of a link to http://books.google.com/ngrams, would be appreciated.

-`wordfreq` uses MeCab, by Taku Kudo, plus Korean data files by Yongwoon Lee and Yungho Yu.
-The Korean data is under an Apache 2 license, a copy of which appears in wordfreq/data/mecab-ko-dic/COPYING.

 `wordfreq` also contains data derived from the following Creative Commons-licensed
 sources: